 A Rocky Mountaineer journey is the trip of a lifetime, and a mobility issue won’t keep you from enjoying the experience.
 With advance notice, mobility issues can be accommodated – from a simple helping hand when boarding the train, through to storing a wheelchair while you’re onboard and providing assistance throughout the journey.

-The best route for you depends on your interests: are you a history buff, keen nature photographer, adventure seeker or maybe you just can’t get enough of the onboard train experience?
+The best route for you depends on your interests: are you a history buff, a keen nature photographer, adventure seeker or maybe you just can’t get enough of the onboard train experience?
 Here is an overview of the itineraries.

 First Passage to the West is the original and most historic route, as these tracks are the very ones that formed the transcontinental railway, linking Canada from East to West when it opened in 1886.
 From the fertile farmlands of the Fraser Valley, through to the desert-like Interior landscape, and on to the craggy peaks, glaciers and wilderness of the Canadian Rockies, this route takes you to the heart of the West.
 Highlights of this route include Hell’s Gate: A narrow gorge that sees 750-million litres of water per minute crash through it – double Niagara Falls, Spiral Tunnels: Swiss-engineered marvels that carry trains up and through Kicking Horse Pass and Mount Rundle: Technically a small mountain range, Mount Rundle stands guard over Banff and Canmore.